Decidability of the Elementary Theory of a Torsion-Free Hyperbolic Group: Effective description of homomorphisms to

+\item The homomorphisms in this sequence are compositions $\pi_0\sigma_1\pi _1\ldots\sigma _{n-1}\pi _{n-1}\tau$, where $\sigma _i$ is a canonical automorphism of $G_i$ corresponding to a Grushko decomposition of $G_i$ followed by some abelian decompositions of the freely indecomposable factors where all non-cyclic abelian subgroups are elliptic.
+Canonical automorphisms are identical on the free factor of this Grushko decomposition.

+\item $\tau$ is a homomorphism that maps each $H_i$ monomorphically into a conjugate of a fixed subgroup of $\Gamma$ (and for each $H_i$ it is a fixed monomorphism followed by a conjugation) and maps $F$ into $\Gamma$. \end{enumerate} \end{definition}\begin{definition} \begin{enumerate} A fundamental sequence defined above is called {\em strict} if it has the following properties: \item The image of each non-abelian vertex group of $G_i$ under $\pi _i$ is non-abelian. \item For each $1\leq i< n$, $\pi_i$ is injective on rigid subgroups, edge groups, and subgroups generated by the images of edge groups in abelian vertex groups in $G_{i-1}$. \item For each $1\leq i <n $, if $R$ is a rigid subgroup in $G_{i}$ and $\{A_j\}$, $1\leq j\leq m$, the abelian vertex groups in $G_{i}$ connected to $R$ by edge groups $E_j$ with the maps $\eta_j:E_j\rightarrow A_j$, then $\pi_i$ is injective on the subgroup $\langle R,\eta_1(E_1),\ldots,\eta_m(E_m)\rangle$ which we will call the {\em envelop of $R$}. \item The images of different factors in the Grushko decomposition of $G_i$ under $\pi _i$ are different factors in the free decomposition of $G_{i+1}$. \end{enumerate} \end{definition}

+\begin{prop} There is an algorithm to replace each family of homomorphisms $\Phi _b$ constructed in Proposition \ref{Thm:EffectiveSolutions} with an NTQ group corresponding to a strict fundamental sequence over $\Gamma$. \end{prop}

-\begin{remark} In Sela's terminology \cite{Sela1} fundamental sequences are called {\em resolutions} and fundamental sequences with these properties are called {\em strict resolutions}.
-In \cite{KMel} we used fundamental sequences with properties 1-2, but we should have used ``strict" fundamental sequences.
-We will borrow the term ``strict" for fundamental sequences with the above properties. \end{remark}
+\begin{remark} In Sela's terminology \cite{Sela1}, fundamental sequences are called {\em resolutions} and fundamental sequences with these properties that correspond to canonical Makanin-Razborov diagram are called {\em strict resolutions}.
+In \cite{Sela}, in the proof of Theorem 7.1 he either uses this term differently or makes some erroneous statements.
+In \cite{KMel} we used fundamental sequences with the properties 1-2, but we should have had also property 3.
+We will borrow the term `strict' for fundamental sequences with the properties 1-4. \end{remark}

-We will recall the proof of this proposition.
+\begin{proof} The proposition was proved in \cite{KMac}, Section 3.3 (embeddable NTQ system in \cite{KMac} is a system satisfying the conditions of the proposition).
+We will briefly recall the proof of this proposition here.